Home » Lake Regions » Lake Michigan » 18 Best Lake Michigan Beach Towns: A Local’s Complete Guide (2026)

 🎨 Known For: Michigan’s “Art Coast,” galleries, boutiques, fine dining

-Good to Know: Saugatuck Dunes State Park has free beach access (Rec Passport required for parking)
+Good to Know: Saugatuck Dunes State Park requires a Rec Passport for parking

 Oval Beach

-Ranked by Condé Nast Traveler as one of the “top 25 beaches in the world,” Oval Beach is truly something special.
-There’s plenty of beach parking, a concession stand, and clean restrooms.
-You’ll find soft sand beaches with room to stretch out and watch the picturesque Star of Saugatuck paddle boat cruise up and down the coast.
+Ranked by Condé Nast Traveler as one of the top 25 beaches in the world, Oval Beach is truly something special.
+There’s plenty of parking, a concession stand, and clean restrooms, plus soft sand with room to stretch out and watch the Star of Saugatuck paddleboat cruise the coast.
 I never get tired of this view.

 Ox-Bow School of Art

-💡 INSIDER TIP: If you love art and the lakeshore, Saugatuck is where both come together beautifully.
-Plan an afternoon just for gallery hopping — many are clustered within a few blocks of each other, so you can easily hit them all on foot.
+💡 INSIDER TIP: Plan an afternoon just for gallery hopping — many are clustered within a few blocks of each other, so you can easily hit them all on foot.

 Holland Michigan Big Red Lighthouse on the shore of Lake Michigan at sunset